-For some people puberty is a blessing cough Neville Longbottom cough.
-But for most of us it’s just a big nuisance where we go from cute and sweet to awkward and unsure.
+For some people puberty is a blessing but for most of us it’s just a big nuisance where we go from cute and sweet to awkward and unsure.
 With puberty comes the surge of hormones, and the many, many intricate issues of teenage life, most prominent of which is oily skin.

-The hormones released during our teenage years causes hyper-secretion of oil by our sebaceous or oil releasing glands.
+The hormones released during our teenage years causes hyper-secretion of oil by our sebaceous (oil releasing) glands.
 This causes our pores to get clogged; allowing bacteria to grow in them and thus causing breakouts, whiteheads and blackheads.
 Oily skin in general can be due to many reasons: genetic, hormonal, cosmetic or even diet based.
 Oily skin is marked by a thick, shiny complexion and larger pores.

 Removing all the oil from your skin is not the solution because oil is essential in keeping your skin healthy and waterproof.
 It is one of the primary defence systems of our body that keeps bacteria and other germs from entering our body directly.
 It is also a way to remove small amounts of excretory substances.
 Its varied functions makes it an integral part of having healthy skin.
 This needs to be kept in mind as people tend to over-do solutions leading to dry skin and other related issues.

 On a general basis, oil is more in the T-zone: forehead, nose and chin.
 Some people even get it on their cheeks.
 Each person’s skin is different and a dermatologist can tell you exactly what kind of skin you have and which zones of your face is susceptible to oily skin.

 Here are some tips to help reduce excess sebum production: